Create a Model

 If you want to check how well you have connected and linked the shapes to entities, you need to switch the mode in the player bar from EDIT to NORMAL or PRESENTATION.

-• If you have not linked a shape to an entity Class, the shape will say 'empty class name'.
+- If you have not linked a shape to an entity Class, the shape will say 'empty class name'.

-• If you have not linked a shape to an entity ID, the shape will say 'empty entity ID'.
+- If you have not linked a shape to an entity ID, the shape will say 'empty entity ID'.

-• If you have not linked a shape to a known entity Class, the shape will say 'unknown class name'.
+- If you have not linked a shape to a known entity Class, the shape will say 'unknown class name'.

-• If you have used a different title for the linked entity than for the shape on the canvas the title of the shape will be colored blue and the default popup in Normal Model and Presentation Mode will show the original and the changed title.
+- If you have used a different title for the linked entity than for the shape on the canvas, the title of the shape will be colored blue, and the default popup in Normal Model and Presentation Mode will show the original and the changed title.

-• If you have linked the shape correctly and did not use a different name, the name will be colored black.
+- If you have linked the shape correctly and did not use a different name, the name will be colored black.

-In this screenshot, you see, for instance, that some shapes are NOT connected to any entity in the repository and that some shapes even do not have an Entity Class Name.
-So this visualization is currently far from a usable model.
+In this screenshot, you see, for instance, that some shapes are NOT connected to any entity in the repository and that some shapes do not even have an Entity Class Name.
+So, this visualization is currently far from a usable model.
 Dragon1 helps you to create a usable model.